DAFs & Private Foundation’s: Addressing Common Misconceptions

 A private foundation is an independent nonprofit organization established by an individual, family, or corporation to make grants to other charitable organizations.
 Private foundations have their own governing boards, must distribute at least 5% of their assets annually, and face stricter regulatory requirements than public charities.
 The investment income may be subject to an excise tax (1.39%)

-Is a donor advised fund better than a foundation?
+Is a donor advised fund better than a private foundation?

 DAFs may be better for donors who want: